irobot-ros/ros2-performance/performances/benchmark/README.md

 # Benchmark Application

 This repository contains a benchmark application to test the performance of a ROS2 system.
 To run this benchmark, the user needs to provide a specific topology to simulate, in the form of a .json file.
 The application will load the complete ROS2 system from the topology file and will start doing dummy-message passing between the different nodes.
-Meanwhile, statistical data will be collected, such as the usage of resources (such as CPU utilization and RAM consumption) and message latencies.
+Meanwhile, statistical data will be collected, such as the usage of resources (CPU utilization and RAM consumption) and message latencies.
 The application will run for a user-specified amount of time, and will output the results as human-readable log files.
 Tools to plot these results are provided.

 ### Topologies